Airspace modernisation - consultation on a UK Airspace Design Service

 Proposed changes to the NERL licence

 On 21 November 2024 the CAA launched a complementary consultation providing illustrative information on changes to NERL air traffic service licence obligations, costs and charges that might be needed to implement proposals set out in this UKADS consultation.
 Please see CAP 3063: Economic Regulation of NERL: Illustrative proposals for modifying the licence to support the implementation of a UK Airspace Design Service for more information.
-This complementary consultation closes on 9 January 2025.
+This complementary consultation closed on 9 January 2025.

 Audiences